 Elements of Food Safety Display Boards

-- FSSAI registration/licence number: So that customers can verify the authenticity of the licence/registration through the FSSAI website if needed
+- FSSAI registration/license number: So that customers can verify the authenticity of the license/registration through the FSSAI website if needed

 - Hygiene requirements: This help consumers understand the baseline food safety standards and requirements